sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/use-federation.md

 | `beta` | sensu.beta.example.com |

 In this example, the `gateway` cluster will be the entry point for operators to manage Sensu resources in the `alpha` and `beta` clusters.
-This guide assumes a single sensu-backend in each cluster, but named clusters comprised of multiple sensu-backends are supported.
+This guide assumes a single sensu-backend in each cluster, but named clusters composed of multiple sensu-backends are supported.

 This diagram depicts the federation relationship documented in this guide:

 {{< figure src="/images/federation-guide-diagram.png" alt="Diagram depicting this guide's example federation architecture" link="/images/federation-guide-diagram.png" target="_blank" >}}
 <!-- Federation diagram source: https://www.lucidchart.com/documents/edit/1b676df9-534e-40e4-9881-6313013ecd28/n~8S.VTyl5JQ -->

-Complete the steps in this guide to browse events, entities, checks and other resources in the `gateway`, `alpha` and `beta` clusters from the `gateway` cluster web UI.
+Complete the steps in this guide to browse events, entities, checks, and other resources in the `gateway`, `alpha`, and `beta` clusters from the `gateway` cluster web UI.

 ## Configure backends for TLS